patrickshiel/email-api/README.md

 	"text": "Exposes a Rest API that accepts the necessary information in JSON Format and sends emails."
 }
 ```

+All fields are mandatory except for the `subject` field.
+Specific Providers (MailGun) will allow emails to be sent
+without a subject field, but SendGrid will return a Bad Request (400).

 ### Prerequisites